-The project will be realised in the cooperation of seven partner institutions from four countries: the University of Miskolc, the University of Szeged, Lingua-Met Gp. and Navigates LP from Hungary, Lancaster University (UK), Masaryk University (Czech Republic) and Warsaw University (Poland).
-The partners contribute to the project a broad spectrum of expertise including educational research and teacher training practice in the field of learning with SEN, and developing digital learning platforms and printed course materials for the targeted age group with and without SEN. As associated partners, primary schools from each target country will join the project to try the material and provide feedback.
-Six national language teaching associations from the partner countries have also volunteered to help disseminate the results of the project.
+The project will be accomplished by the seven partner institutions from four countries: the University of Miskolc, the University of Szeged, Lingua-Met Gp. and Navigates LP from Hungary, Lancaster University (UK), Masaryk University (Czech Republic) and Warsaw University (Poland).
+The partners contribute a broad spectrum of expertise to the project including experience in educational research and teacher training practice in the field of learning with SEN, as well as developing digital learning platforms and printed course materials for the target age group with and without SEN. Primary schools from each target country will join the project, as associated partners, to test the material and provide feedback.

-The activities to be completed within the framework of the project will include the development of the ENGaGE digital course in English and German with audio recordings and animated audiovisual materials produced with the Powtoon animated video maker platform, built-in language games, sample lesson plans, teachers’ manual and learners’ guide.
-The material will be tested in the associated partner schools, where the partners will collect feedback, conduct classroom observation and subsequently report the outcomes.
+The activities to be developed within the framework of the ENGaGE project will include audio recordings, animated audio-visual materials using the Powtown animation software, built-in language games, sample lesson plans, teachers’ manuals and learners’ guides in English and German.
+The material will be tested in the associated partner schools, where the partners will collect feedback, conduct classroom observation and subsequently report the outcome.
 To familiarise language teachers with the potential of the ENGaGE course and digital materials to individualise the learning process, a 15-hour Teacher Training Programme will be developed and conducted locally in Hungary, the Czech Republic and Poland.
 Communication and cooperation between the partners will be facilitated by five partner meetings.
-Finally, the results will be disseminated on the project’s website and Twitter account (@ENGaGE_Dyslex), the websites and social media sites of the partners, in Lancaster University’s Dyslexia and Language Teaching Massive Open Online Learning Course, on the EU’s School Education Gateway platform, in various media appearances, academic publications and presentations, and at three multiplication events organised in the Czech Republic, Hungary and Poland.
+Finally, the results will be disseminated on the project’s website and Twitter account (@ENGaGE_Dyslex), partner websites and social media sites of the partners, in Lancaster University’s Dyslexia and Language Teaching Massive Open Online Learning Course, on the EU’s School Education Gateway platform, in various media appearances, academic publications and presentations, and at three multiplier events organised in the Czech Republic, Hungary and Poland.